-Master of Education in Communication Sciences and Disorders, University of Virginia
+Master of Education in Communication Sciences and Disorders from University of West Georgia

 Margaret Isaacs, MA, CCC-SLP

 Bachelor of Science in Communication Disorders, Auburn University

 Master of Arts, Speech and Language Pathology, University of Memphis